Upcoming workshops for the AAL community

 Organisers: Dirk Lukkien & Henk Herman Nap

-In this workshop, participants are facilitated to reflect on opportunities to address RI within their own AAL projects.
-We challenge participants to think about RI as an integral part of R&D tasks such as co-design, technical development, field testing and commercialisation of AAL technologies.
-Secondly, we deliberate on barriers that may complicate this process, and how these barriers can be addressed in the future by R&D teams, funders, and other stakeholders.
+In this workshop, participants will be facilitated to reflect on opportunities to address RI within their own R&D activities in the area of AAL, and think about RI as an integral part of R&D tasks such as co-design, technical development, field testing and commercialisation of AAL technologies.
+Barriers that may complicate this process will be considered, as well as how these barriers can be addressed in the future by R&D teams, funders and other stakeholders.

 New innovative design principles for involvement of frail and impaired older people in development and implementation of health technology